ArgonDesign/alogic/doc/gen.md

 }
 ```

-Note that the above `gen for` yields combinatorial statements and is
+Note that the above `gen for` yields combinational statements and is
 equivalent to the following if P is say 3:

 ```